Originica/Zettlr-develop/README.md

 │   │   ├── util                   # A collection of utility functions
 │   │   └── vue                    # Contains Vue components used by the graphical interface
-│   ├── main                       # Contains code for the main process │   │   ├── assets                 # Static files (note: location will likely change)
+│   ├── main                       # Contains code for the main process │   ├── win-about                  # Code for the About window
-│   │   ├── commands               # Commands that perform user-actions, run from within zettlr.ts
-│   │   └── modules                # Main process modules
-│   │       ├── document-manager   # The document manager handles all open files
-│   │       ├── export             # The exporter converts Markdown files into other formats
-│   │       ├── fsal               # The File System Abstraction Layer provides the file tree │   │       ├── import             # The importer converts other formats into Markdown files │   │       └── window-manager     # The window manager manages all application windows
-│   ├── win-about                  # Code for the About window
 │   ├── win-custom-css             # Code for the Custom CSS window │   ├── win-defaults               # Code for the defaults file editor